GAR-Project/project/README.md

 </p>

 With this little detail out of the way we could ask ourselves.
 Does **mininet** emulate or simulate a network?.
 It is a network **emulator**, here's why.
-Mininet reserves system resources for each node in the **emulated** network.
+Mininet resrves system resources for each node in the **emulated** network.
 You might think these nodes are "just" VMs or virtualized containers but... they're not.
-That solution would have many advantages but it wouldn't scale to be able to **emulate** large networks or huge amounts of traffic as it would exhaust the host system's resources...
+That solution would have many advantages but it wouldn't scale to be able to **emulate** large networks or huge ammounts of traffic as it would exhaust the host system's resources...
 The Mininet developers then chose to **exclusively virtualize** what was necessary to carry out the desired **network emulation**.

 How did they do it?
 By using the **Network Namespaces**.